 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 15.80 minutes getting to work every day.

-Hull is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hull does not have a public transit system used by locals to get to and from work.

-In terms of college education, Hull is nearly on par with the US average for all cities of 21.84%: 20.91% of adults 25 and older in Hull have a bachelor's degree or advanced degree.
+The education level of Hull citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.91% of adults 25 and older in Hull have a college degree.

 The per capita income in Hull in 2022 was $39,431, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $157,724 for a family of four.
 However, Hull contains both very wealthy and poor people as well.